KhalilMayyasi/WBDocumentation/docs/PaymentAndDelivery.rst

 Adding a Delivery Method
 -------------------------------------------------

-Merchants can add a delivery method by accessing:
+To add a delivery method:

-* Store Management > Settings > Delivery Methods
+* Access ‘Store Management > Settings > Delivery Methods’
-* Clicking on ‘Add Delivery Method’
+* Click on ‘Add Delivery Method’
-* Adding the following information:
+* Add the following information:

    * Name - how end users will see it
    * Delivery service - merchants can select from the following delivery services